The rate at which people are leaving the Churches of Christ denomination accelerated markedly over the past 3-4 years.

 The news gets even worse: The Christian Chronicle, in an August 2018 article titled “Can Churches of Christ be saved?,” reports that Heritage 21, a foundation established by members of Churches of Christ to help dying congregations achieve renewal or secure a legacy, compared the Churches of Christ to national benchmarks that a denomination should have 16% of their congregations as new launches or young congregations (2-10 years) in order for the denomination to be healthy.
 The Churches of Christ has less than 4% in these categories, with a barely registrable number of church plants and new congregations.

 And worse: The number of unbaptized children and youth in the church has likely shrunk by more than 20% since 1990, even more than the overall decline.
 This means even fewer young people growing up in the church to replace those members who pass away.

 Still worse: A traditional source for new Church of Christ members is the colleges affiliated with the Churches of Christ.
-The Christian Chronicle reports that freshmen who self-identify as part of the Churches of Christ has dropped by over 50% since 1990.
+The Christian Chronicle reports that freshmen in those colleges who identify as part of the Churches of Christ has dropped by over 50% since 1990.